oliverhannaoui/Webpage-Segmentation-Simulation/README.md

  <ul>
   <li>Scrapes plain text under 'a' tags from the FlipKart site using BeautifulSoup and Requests Python library to simulate the plain text input blocks from the paper.</li>
   <li>Calculates text density of each block using TextWrap module.</li>
   <li>Calculates slope deltas between adjacent blocks.
 Merges adjacent blocks to simulate merging of text blocks for segmentation.
-Merging of adjacent blocks occurs if the change in slope between adjacent blocks is below a the predetermined threshold.</li>
+Merging of adjacent blocks occurs if the change in slope between adjacent blocks is below a predetermined threshold.</li>
-  <li>Outputs nested lists of merged blocks that model the desired semantic structure of the webpage.</li>
+  <li>Outputs nested lists of merged blocks that model the desired semantic structure of the webpage after webpage segmentation is completed.</li>